questdb/documentation/operations/backup.md

 ### Restore the root directory

-When using cloud tools, you can create a new disk from the snapshot.
+When using cloud tools, create a new disk from the snapshot.
 The entire disk contents of the original database will be available when the compute instance starts.

-If you are not using cloud tools, you have to make sure that you restore the root from the backup using your own tools of choice.
+If you are not using cloud tools, you have to make sure that you restore the root from the backup using your own tools of choice!

 ### The trigger file